Meet the Archer Center Team

 Email Dr. Chin-Miller

-Dr. Michelle L. Chin-Miller is the academic director for the Archer Center.
+Dr. Michelle Chin-Miller is the academic director for the Archer Center.
 She teaches the undergraduate policymaking class for the Archer Center, a class she has taught since fall 2014.
-Previously, she was senior researcher and policy analyst at the Learning Policy Institute.
-She is a former congressional staffer, working for more than eight years as an education policy advisor for U.S. Senator John Cornyn of Texas, and for four years as a policy advisor for U.S. Representative Joe Barton of Texas.
-She was assistant professor of Political Science at Arizona State University and served as program director of the Arizona State University Capitol Scholars Program.
+Previously, she was a senior researcher and policy analyst at the Learning Policy Institute.
+She is a former congressional staffer, having worked for more than eight years as an education policy advisor for U.S. Senator John Cornyn of Texas and for four years as a policy advisor for U.S. Representative Joe Barton of Texas.
+She was an assistant professor of political science at Arizona State University and served as program director of the Arizona State University Capitol Scholars Program.

 Dr. Chin-Miller earned a Ph.D. and an M.A. in political science from Texas A&M University.
 She has a B.S. in political economy from Andrews University.